-26 modernization and expansion highway projects are being added to the IKE development pipeline.Learn More »
+Eleven modernization and expansion highway projects are moving into the IKE construction pipeline.Learn More »

 The Kansas transportation system is made up of roads AND bridges AND so much more.
 A modern transportation system moves people AND freight AND technology.
 Enabling movement drives our economy forward.
 The Kansas Department of Transportation (KDOT) is committed to keeping Kansans AND the economy moving.
 With your help, the Eisenhower Legacy Transportation Program (IKE) is shaping the future of transportation in Kansas.
 Transportation AND everything that depends on it.